npsot_bluebonnet_full_color

 Maintenance

 Can vary in size depending on soil and moisture.
 Easy to grow.
-It makes a good bedding and border plant.
+Makes a good bedding and border plant.
 It reseeds itself and can begin blooming when it’s only two inches tall.
-Propagation: Seed, Transplants.
+Propagation: seed, transplants.

 Comments

 Blooms from March to May.
-Lance-shaped leave with the lower leaves coarsely toothed, but the upper ones smooth on the edges.
+Stems and branches are hairy, with a tap root.
+Lance-shaped leaves coarsely toothed on the lower stem, but those on the upper stem have smooth margins.
 There are 1 to several yellow flower heads in a cluster at the end of each stem.
-Stems and branches are hairy, with a tap root.
 Its common name comes from the five ray flowers that match the Texas Lone Star emblem.
-Attracts bees and butterflies.
-Nectar Source.
+The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.

 References